A Dartmouth Student's Guide to Jobs and Internships

 3. The Dartmouth Center for Social Impact (DCSI)

 Another great resource is the Dartmouth Center for Social Impact.
 Each term, it offers community-based internships with nonprofit organizations all over the United States.
 There are two ways of finding work through the DCSI.
 First, you can design your own internship and submit a proposal for funding.
 If you're approved, not only will you receive financial support, but you'll also receive mentorship from an alumni mentor.
 The second way of finding an internship is applying to their Cohort Internships.
-These are led and organized by the DCSI in partnership with nonprofits, and offer experience in fields such as poverty alleviation, social innovation, and community health.
+These are led and organized by the DCSI in partnership with nonprofits and offer experience in fields such as poverty alleviation, social innovation, and community health.
 I spent my first-year summer interning with an immigration law firm in San Francisco thanks to this program — I highly recommend it!

 These are just some of the main professional resources Dartmouth offers.
-There are also departamental programs in your major that can help, and our alumni network is a great way to find connections in the workforce.
+There are also departmental programs in your major that can help, and our alumni network is a great way to find connections in the workforce.
 In short, when you're ready to start your career, Dartmouth is there to help.